SolutionGuidance/psm/CONTRIBUTING.md

 Given-When-Then description like
 [this one](https://github.com/OpenTechStrategies/psm/blob/master/psm-app/cms-web/src/main/test/resources/features/enrollment/create_enrollment.feature).

+### The "Obvious Fix" rule: committing some minor changes directly to 'master'

+Certain kinds of presumed-safe changes may be reviewed post-commit instead of pre-commit, meaning that they can be committed directly to `master` without going through a PR, when the committer has push access to do so.

+The purpose of this is to save time for busy developers.
+It avoids the low-but-still-noticeable overhead of the PR review process for changes where the that process would not provide much additional protection beyond what post-commit review provides anyway.
+In practice, that means the following kinds of changes:

+* Clear typo fixes.

+  If there's an obvious typo that doesn't affect code flow (e.g., a typo in a code comment, or even in a user-visible string), you can just fix it.
+However, if the typo affects code behavior, other than in how user-visible text is displayed, then it should go through the normal PR review process.

+* Whitespace and formatting cleanups.

+  Commits that are formatting-only and make the code more compliant with our coding guidelines can just be committed directly.
+There is no need to take a reviewer's time with them.

+* Developer documentation changes.

+  If the substance of a development documentation change is agreed on, and it's just a matter of wording, then the change can just be committed directly, since after all, it's easy to improve it later.
+  (For example, the commit that added this section to this document would qualify.)

+  Substantive changes to user-facing documentation should, of course, still go through the normal PR process.

+Developers should always exercise judgement, of course.
+It's always okay to still use a PR for a change qualifies as an "obvious fix", and if one thinks there is any chance of controversy or disagreement about the change, then the best thing to do is put it into a PR so it can go through the regular review process.

 ### Branching and Branch Names

 We do all development on lightweight branches, with each branch